Location: Montelupo Fiorentino, IT

 The Villa del Vergigno Archaeological Project is a field school and volunteer opportunity to excavate a first century B.C.E. – fifth century C.E.
 Roman villa near the town of Montelupo Fiorentino, approximately 15 miles west of Florence, Italy.
 Participants will receive hands-on training in excavation techniques, survey methods, site mapping using Geographic Information Systems, and learn to process and conserve artifacts discovered during excavation.

-The 2020 Study Season will focus on studying and restoring artifacts discovered during the last seven years of excavation with the objective of producing a catalog of materials for museum exhibition and publication.
-We will also reopen two or three trenches for focused excavation in the Villa’s bath complex and area of iron and ceramic production.
+In the 2020 Field School Season we will reopen two or three trenches for focused excavation in the Villa’s bath complex and area of iron and ceramic production.
 The overall objective of this season is to study the Villa’s phases of construction and production, to analyze and conserve the associated artifacts, and to complete our interim publication of the site: Excavations at the Villa del Vergigno 2013-2020.

-Regardless of experience and background, participants will become acquainted with and learn how to catalog, conserve, and restore a range of different ancient artifacts, such as fine ware ceramics, courseware ceramics, amphora and storage vessels, bronze objects (tools and jewelry), coins, as well as other domestic and decorative objects.
-Additionally, participants will have an opportunity to focus on and learn techniques of stratigraphic excavation, digital imaging and mapping, or museum exhibition and catalog preparation.
+Regardless of experience and background, participants will become acquainted with and learn how to excavate in the field and in the lab: catalog, conserve, and restore a range of different ancient artifacts, such as fine ware ceramics, courseware ceramics, amphora and storage vessels, bronze objects (tools and jewelry), coins, as well as other domestic and decorative objects.
+Additionally, participants will have an opportunity to learn techniques of digital mapping and digital imaging via photogrammetry.

 Period(s) of Occupation: Etruscan and Roman Periods